-(1) Development Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
-Some Development Studies courses have junior prerequisites, which should be taken in the student's first year.
+- (1) Global and Development Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
+Some of these courses have junior prerequisites, which should be taken in the student's first year.
 Others have no junior prerequisites but may not be taken in first year by virtue of being senior courses (having course numbers of 200 or higher).
-Some Development Studies courses have senior pre- or corequisites, either in addition to or instead of junior prerequisites.
-Further details about individual courses may be found in §231.
+Some courses have senior pre- or corequisites, either in addition to or instead of junior prerequisites.
+Further details about individual courses may be found in §231. - (2) Many senior courses are offered in alternate years only.